Children's Readings

 But Jody felt uncomfortable at Abigail's house and she did not like to go over there.
 Every time she did, Abigail's mother referred to Jody as "Abigail's friend."
 Abigail's mother did not talk directly to Jody, but always through Abigail.
 "Abigail," her mother would say, "tell your friend to do...(this or that)."
 Abigail's mother never made Jody feel welcome, because her mother never called Jody by name.

 Names are important.
-There a way to tell other people, "This is me!"
+There is a way to tell other people, "This is me!"
 In today's reading, the first person gave the second person a name.
 While "woman" is not a poetic name, it gives the person a place in a relationship and a place in the world.
 Imagine a world without names.
 "Hey, you!" would get really confusing.

 (Ask for a volunteer to formally introduce two people in the audience who do not know each other.
 Ask if such introductions help people feel more comfortable and welcome.)